Adam Dunsby: Early life and education

-Dunsby was born December 11, 1967, in New Jersey.
-He earned a Bachelor of Science in Business Administration from the University of Pennsylvania in 1990.
+Dunsby was born December 11, 1967, in Lebanon, New Jersey to Walter Everett Dunsby and Janet Ann Dunsby (née Eckstein; 1941–2023).
+He was raised in Clinton Township, New Jersey and attended North Hunterdon High School.
+His father was a principal at Ashmead Insurance Associates in Newtown, Pennsylvania.
+Dunsby earned a Bachelor of Science in Business Administration from the University of Pennsylvania in 1990.
 From 1990 to 1995, he completed a Ph.D. in Finance at the Wharton School of Business.

 Career

 From 1995 to 2008, he worked for Cornerstone Quantitative Investment Group, a financial services, asset and fund management company, of which he became a principal.
 In 2008, he founded and partnered in SummerHaven Investment Management, based in Stamford, Connecticut, an alternative investment management firm.
 Since 2020, he is co-founder and principal of Mansby Capital, a real estate bridge lending firm, based in New York.
 Since 2022, he is adjunct professor for finance, at Sacred Heart University in Fairfield, Connecticut.

 Politics

 Dunsby began his political career while serving in the municipal legislative, as member of the Easton Conservation Commission from 2003 to 2009, where he served the two final years as chairman.
 Between 2009 and 2013 he served as an elected member of the Board of Education in his hometown of Easton, Connecticut.
 In 2013, he narrowly defeated write-in challenger, Valerie J. Buckley, and became First Selectman of Easton.
-He served in this position until 2015.
+He served in this position until 2019.

 In 2016, Dunsby announced to run for the Connecticut House of Representatives, and on November 8, 2016, he defeated Bonnie Troy in the general election and became a member with 7,186 votes (or 53.28%).